-- Reviewed the board charter and recommended amendments to certain committee charters - Completed the evaluation and assessment of the board and self-assessment of directors - Recommended the renomination of current directors to stand for election at the annual meeting of shareholders - Received regular updates on key governance and regulatory developments - Reviewed the functioning of lead director position introduced in 2019 - Completed compliance with recently introduced director term and age limit requirements - Introduction of new director equity ownership program - Major revision of information circular format and content - · Adoption of virtual annual meeting
+- Reviewed the board charter and recommended amendments to certain committee charters - Completed the evaluation and assessment of the board and selfassessment of directors - Recommended the renomination of current directors to stand for election at the annual meeting of shareholders - Received regular updates on key governance and regulatory developments - Reviewed the functioning of lead director position introduced in 2019 - Completed compliance with recently introduced director term and age limit requirements - Reviewed implementation of director equity ownership program introduced in 2020 - Major revision of information circular format and content - Reviewed feedback regarding first virtual annual meeting held last year and recommended virtual annual meeting this year - Replaced Director Code of Conduct, Conflict of Interest Policy and Code of Conduct for Executives by a new all encompassing 'Code of Conduct'

 This committee is responsible for recommending candidates for nomination to the board.
 Each board member is encouraged to recommend potential candidates and such recommendations are then reviewed by the committee.
 The committee may also consider candidates recommended by significant shareholders.
 It considers the competencies and skills necessary for the board as a collective and the competencies and skills of the candidates.
 In reviewing the qualifications of potential candidates, the committee assesses, among other things, industry experience, financial literacy, functional expertise in such areas as accounting, corporate finance, human resources/compensation and previous experience as a director.
-The committee does not set specific, minimum qualifications that nominees must meet to be recommended to the board.
-Additionally, neither the committee nor the board has a specific policy with regard to the consideration of diversity in identifying director nominees; however, both consider the diversity of background and experience of a nominee in the context of the overall composition of the board at that time, such as diversity of knowledge, skills, experience, age, gender and ethnicity.
+Subject to the Board Diversity & Renewal Policy which this committee drafted and the board adopted this year, the committee does not set specific, minimum qualifications that nominees must meet to be recommended to the board.
+Pursuant to the Board Diversity & Renewal Policy, the gender and ethnicity of board nominees will be considered in addition to the diversity of background and experience of a nominee in the context of the overall composition of the board at that time, such as diversity of knowledge, skills, experience and age.
 Candidates believed to be suitable are then discussed with the executive chair and the lead director.
 To facilitate renewal of the board term limits of fifteen years and 70 years of age have been imposed on independent directors.